AvailX/.github/profile/README.md

-**Avail is a self custodial wallet and smart contract interface aimed to power a private decentralized economy built on the [Aleo](https://aleo.org) blockchain network in a frictionless manner.**
+**Avail is a private self custodial wallet and smart contract interface aimed to give anyone frictionless control of their money and data, built on the [Aleo](https://aleo.org) blockchain network.**

 `
 The local application that will run on your device will be open sourced Q1 2024